decryptofy/scarr/CONTRIBUTING.md

 1. Identify an opportunity on our GitHub repository, such as a bug fix, outstanding new feature, or documentation.
 2. Fork the SCARR repository on your GitHub account and create a feature branch that describes the nature of your contribution.
 3. Make your changes to the feature branch, committing them frequently, then push and merge to your forked repository’s main branch.
+4. Ensure that any new dependencies you've introduced are added to pyproject.toml and requirements.txt accordingly.
-4. Submit a pull request to the main branch of SCARR, being as detailed as possible in your description to ensure it is integrated in a timely manner.
+5. Submit a pull request to the main branch of SCARR, being as detailed as possible in your description to ensure it is integrated in a timely manner.
-5. Your request will undergo a review by code owners, please address any necessary feedback, after which you will receive approval and can merge your pull request.
+6. Your request will undergo a review by code owners, please address any necessary feedback, after which you will receive approval and can merge your pull request.
-6. Repeat this process, stay involved, and celebrate your successful contributions to SCARR!
+7. Repeat this process, stay involved, and celebrate your successful contributions to SCARR!

 Examples of Prior Successful Contributions:
 1. Bug Fix: Random float casting fix [PR #3](https://github.com/decryptofy/scarr/pull/3)